kubedb/docs/docs/guides/redis/sentinel/replacesentinel/overview.md

 ## How Replace Sentinel Process Works

-The following diagram shows how KubeDB Enterprise operator replaces sentinel of `Redis`.
+The following diagram shows how KubeDB Ops Manager replaces sentinel of `Redis`.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="updating Process of MongoDB" src="/docs/images/day-2-operation/redis/replace-sentinel.svg">